rea1991/SHREC2021_methods/README.md

 https://github.com/rea1991/SHREC2021_dataset

 ### Dissimilarity matrices from the SHREC participants and evaluation measures
 Five research groups registered to the track.
-The submitted dissimilarity matrices can be found inside the five folders in `results`.
-The codes that were used to compute the evaluation measures are found in the three folders inside  `ground_truths`.
+The submitted dissimilarity matrices can be found inside the five folders in `dissimilarity_matrices`.
+The codes that were used to compute the evaluation measures are found in the three folders inside  `evaluation_measures`.
 To compare the performance of the methods that make use of the physicochemical properties against the simple geometric models, we asked the participants to perform two tasks:
 - Task A: only the OFF files of the models are considered (i.e. only the geometry is considered);
 - Task B: in addition to the geometry, the participant is asked to also consider the TXT files (physicochemical matching).